-The National Institute of Building Sciences Sustainable Buildings Industry Council (SBIC), along with our sponsors, is proud to announce the 2013 Beyond Green™ High-Performance Building Awards.
+The National Institute of Building Sciences Sustainable Buildings Industry Council (SBIC), along with our sponsors, is proud to announce the 2014 Beyond Green™ High-Performance Building and Community Awards.
 This unique program recognizes the initiatives that shape, inform and catalyze the high-performance building market, as well as the real-world application of high-performance design and construction practices.

-The winners of the Beyond Green™ High-Performance Building Awards will present their projects at a special Beyond Green™ Awards Luncheon during Building Innovation 2014: The National Institute of Building Sciences second annual Conference & Expo scheduled for January 6-11, 2014.
+The winners of the Beyond Green™ High-Performance Building and Community Awards will present their projects at a special Beyond Green™ Awards Luncheon during Building Innovation 2015: The National Institute of Building Sciences Annual Conference & Expo scheduled for January 6-9, 2015.
 The awards presentation and poster session gives winners an opportunity to share directly with leaders in the building community, highlighting the challenges and opportunities they faced while delivering high-performance buildings.